audunru/social-accounts/README.md

 php artisan migrate
 ```

 The migrations will create a `social_accounts` table, which will hold all added social accounts.

-They will also make the `email` and `password` columns in your `users` table nullable, because not all providers require users to have an email address.
-The `password` column must be nullable in case someone signs up for your app with this package, in which case they won't have a password.
+If you set the "automatically_create_users" option in `config/social-accounts.php` to `true`, the `email` and `password` columns in your `users` table will be made nullable.
+Not all providers require users to have an email address, and the `password` column must be nullable because users who sign up this way won't have password.

 # Usage

 ## Adding social login to existing users

-If you want to allow your existing users to log in with Google, provide them with a link to `/social/login/google` somewhere in your application:
+If you want to allow your existing users to log in with Google, add a link to `/social/login/google` somewhere in your application:

 ```html
 @auth